JOATjan/ArtificialNeuralNetworkLibraryJP/README.md

 	Net->ConnectLayers();
 ```

-- Load data to our data set (in this case I have prepared class that loads the data from HIV protease cleavage dataset) and initialize our coach: he will train the network.
+- Load the data to our data set (in this case I have prepared class that loads the data from HIV protease cleavage data set) and initialize our coach: he will train the network.
 Then we simply train the net with coach.Train().
-The last three parameters are: epochs number, learning rate and net's error margin.
+The last three parameters are: number of epochs, learning rate and net's error margin.

 ```cpp
   	HIVDataSet *dataSet = new HIVDataSet(0.8);